Educators share how a free vaping prevention curriculum has helped their students

 “The curriculum has provided a positive impact on our students, it’s empowering them, it’s giving them the truth, it’s giving them the information.” – Sabrina Taylor, Career Technical Education Investigations Teacher at Arlington Independent School District, Texas

-Amy Taylor, Chief of Community Engagement at Truth Initiative, shares educators’ excitement about the success of the curriculum.
+Amy Taylor, Chief Development and Partnerships Officer at Truth Initiative, shares educators’ excitement about the success of the curriculum.

 “We know that when young people feel empowered, that they’re going to make informed decisions.
 When they have the facts, they’re going to avoid vaping.” – Amy Taylor